pkuhugo/pkuhugo.github.io/_posts/2020-09-13-marketing-response-prediction.md

 I think the second is most harmful, because we may miss the target customers who are most likely to buy the insurance in the feature campaign.
 The first error is ok, since the worst thing is to spend some extra money, but we won't loose potential customers.

-Confusion Matrix of Gradient Boosting Tree Result:
+Confusion Matrix of Gradient Boosting Tree Result:<br>
 ![alt]({{ site.url }}{{ site.baseurl }}/images/05_marketing/07_metrics.JPG)

 The random forest and gradient boosting tree models average performance was similar with ROC AUC score near 0.8, but on the class responded with 'Yes' value, the gradient boosting tree model is slightly better.
 In the three models, the model performance was not so great in class responded with 'Yes'.
 The best recall score is only 0.23, which means only 23% potential customers were correctly predicted, even though the weighted average recall is 0.88.
 There's still some potential to fine tune the model to increase the prediction result in class 'Yes'.
 The top important factors of predicting customer response are also identified based on the importance analysis.
 The strong indicators of the customer response are: previous campaign outcome, previous contact, macro economic, campaign month, and contact type.